tracer-x/TracerX-examples/README.md

-Sample problems for taint analysis
+# taint-examples

-Each directory contains a suite of simple examples.
+Sample problems for taint analysis: Each directory contains a suite of simple examples.

 - **klee-taint**  - Examples from the regression suite of [a version of KLEE with taint propagation](https://github.com/feliam/klee-taint.git).